How to Set Variable Action in Power Automate?

 power automate set variable boolean

-Select Initialize variable action, then set variable name, type as boolean, and in value set the value false.
+Again, Select Initialize variable action, then set the variable parameters Name as RequiresSeniorApproval, Type as Boolean, and put the Value as false.

 >